-In a chaotic time of brands revamping their logos, minimalism on the rise, responsiveness being the new sexy, designers lead on by the mantra of “less is more”, we can only wonder; what is the design world coming to?
+In a chaotic time of brands revamping their logos, minimalism on the rise, responsive logo design is the new sexy and designers are lead on by the mantra of “less is more”, we can only wonder; what is the design world coming to?

 To provide a comprehensive user experience across multiple mediums, a true responsive design isn’t limited to context or shrinking content on a page.
 Subtle design considerations, such as the icons and logos should also be flexible enough to follow similar contextual responsive principles.

 A few years ago, this crazed, demented talk of altering a logo would have been dubbed as a design taboo, earning you the wrath of the holier-than-thou branding moguls.